 Break up with your realtor.
 Cite reasons like “We were looking for someone with better knowledge of the Arlington market” while internally screaming “HOW CAN YOU BE SUCH A BAD DRIVER.”
 Don’t worry—she won’t hear the internal part.

 Realize that you have exactly five and a half weeks to find a home, close on the property, and move out of the paradise that you love that is now full of boxes with no planned destination since you have been unable to find a place to live.
-Now would be the appropriate time to cry, but since you have run out of tears at this point, put your energy into trolling Craigslist for overpriced rentals while your boyfriend finds a new realtor.
+Now would be the appropriate time to cry, but since you have run out of tears at this point, put your energy into trolling Craigslist for overpriced rentals while your partner finds a new realtor.

 Raise your budget by $50,000.

 Aggressively narrow down your choices for places to buy based on the knowledge of tricky realty words that you have learned over the past three Saturdays.
-See all of them in one day, and over a nervous beer or three at lunch next door to your realtor’s office, agree with your boyfriend about which one to put an offer on.
+See all of them in one day, and over a nervous beer or three at lunch next door to your realtor’s office, agree with your partner about which one to put an offer on.
 Do this the next day.*

 The offer will get accepted.
 You will feel excited and also like vomiting.
 This is normal.
 Set the closing date for three weeks away.

-Say yes when your boyfriend suggests going out of town the next weekend.
-Fall down to both your knees in shock in front of your boyfriend, who has been saying for three and a half years that he never wanted to get married, when he gets down on one knee and proposes at the exact spot where you first said that you loved him.
+Say yes when your partner suggests going out of town the next weekend.
+Fall down to both your knees in shock in front of your partner, who has been saying for three and a half years that he never wanted to get married, when he gets down on one knee and proposes at the exact spot where you first said that you loved him.
 Say yes again.

 Two weeks later, walk two blocks from your fully-packed perfect apartment to City Hall with your fiancé and do your best to ignore the incredibly uncomfortable divorce happening at the table next to you as you sign your name 800 times and agree to spend more money than you will ever have in your life.
 Instead of feeling elation as you are handed the keys to your new home, you might only be able to wonder why they are covered with an incredibly ugly American Flag motif.
 This is normal.
 You have other things on your mind anyway.